-The overall VMSE is 0.035 for sulphate and 0.015 for nitrate, and 95% and 96% of the nominal 95% validation prediction intervals contain the true sulphate and nitrate depositions respectively.
-Overall, the validation analysis indicates that the model does not appear to introduce any bias in prediction and performs very well for out-of-sample predictions.
+The overall VMSE is 0.035 for sulfate and 0.015 for nitrate, and 95% and 96% of the nominal 95% validation prediction intervals contain the true sulfate and nitrate depositions respectively.
+Overall, the validation analysis indicates that the model does not appear to introduce any bias in prediction and performs very well for out of sample predictions.

 5.2.
-Results and interpretation
+Results and Interpretation

 Table 1 provides the parameter estimates.
-There is a very strong effect of precipitation since the parameter β_1 is significant for both sulphate and nitrate.
-Note that β_2 is not significant (for both models), which is probably attributable to the fact that the regional atmospheric driver process influences deposition directly through precipitation.
-Although small, the significant estimates of b_0 indicate that the point level data and the gridded CMAQ output are strongly correlated, corroborating the exploratory analysis in Fig. 5.
-As expected the parameters α_1 and γ_1 are significant, showing that the point level atmospheric process is strongly related to precipitation and the areal level atmospheric process is a very good predictor of CMAQ output.
-There is strong temporal dependence between the CMAQ output in successive weeks (estimates of $\rho = 0.7688$ and $\rho = 0.7492$ for sulphate and nitrate respectively with standard deviation 0.0012 and 0.0013).
+There is very strong effect of precipitation since the parameter β_1 is significant both for sulfate and nitrate.
+Note that β_2 is not significant (for both models), likely attributable to the fact that the regional atmospheric driver process influences deposition directly through precipitation.
+Although small, the significant estimates of b_0 indicate that the point level data and the gridded CMAQ output are strongly correlated corroborating the exploratory analysis in Figure 5.
+As expected the parameters α_1 and γ_1 are significant showing that the point level atmospheric process is strongly related to precipitation and the areal level atmospheric process is a very good predictor of CMAQ output.
+There is strong temporal dependence between the CMAQ output in successive weeks (estimate of $\rho = 0.7688$ and 0.7492 for sulfate and nitrate, respectively with standard deviation 0.0012 and 0.0013).
 The estimates of the variance components show that the magnitude of the nugget effect σ{ε}^2 is the smallest.
-Hence more variation is explained by the spatiotemporal intercept process $\eta(\mathbf{s}, t)$ than the pure error process $\varepsilon(\mathbf{s}, t)$.
+Hence more variation is explained by the spatio-temporal intercept process $\eta(\mathbf{s}, t)$ than the pure error process $\epsilon(\mathbf{s}, t)$.

-Maps of annual depositions are provided in Figs 10(a) and 11(a).
-For sulphate deposition the VMSE for the annual totals from the eight reserved sites for the IDW method is 20.4 whereas the same for our model is 8.1.
+Maps of annual depositions are provided in the top panel of Figures 10 and 11.
+For sulfate deposition the validation mean square error for the annual totals from the 8 reserved sites for the IDW method is 20.4 while the same for our model is 8.1.
 The corresponding statistics for the nitrate deposition are 3.5 and 1.3.
-These show better performance by our model both for the sulphate and for the nitrate depositions.
-The highest wet sulphate deposition occurs near major emissions sources such as fossil-fuelled power plants (which are concentrated in the Ohio River Valley) and mobile
+These show better performance by our model both for the sulfate and nitrate depositions.
+The highest wet sulfate deposition occurs near major emissions sources such as fossil fuelled power plants (concentrated in the Ohio River Valley) and mobile sources in major populations centres.
+Lower values occur near background monitoring sites.
+These 2001 patterns are similar to those reported by Brook et al. (1995) for eastern North America.